LiquidFun/FSR-Coding-Cup-2023/contest-overview.md

 However, sometimes multiple teammates may only distract you.
 Everyone can decide for themselves what is more fun to them and we believe that any team whether of size 1 or 3 has equal chances to win.
 Therefore all teams will be evaluated in the same leaderboard.

-If you are looking for a teammate, but do not know anyone who wants to participate please reach out to $EMAIL (TODO).
+If you are looking for a teammate, but do not know anyone who wants to participate please reach out to *brutenis dot gliwa at uni-rostock.de*.